ZVMarina/social-network-react/README.md

 ## Description

 This is SPA.
 The file structure is organized according to the BEM methodology.
-The Grid Layout module is used.
+The grid module has been applied.
 1. Added pagination on the user page.
 2. Also added the ability to follow / unfollow.
 This button is visible only to an authorized user.
 3. You can change the status and go to user profiles (with preloader).